- PhD, English, University of North Carolina at Chapel Hill

 - BA, English, Bob Jones University

-I am Ron Horton.
-I was born to strict Christian parents living in North Hollywood at the upper end of the San Fernando Valley, then mostly farm country).
-I attended school in Glendale, where my mother taught fourth and fifth grade.
-I was active in church and enjoyed sports (lettered in football at Herbert Hoover High in Glendale) along with other physical activities.
-I was far from bookish.
+Ron Horton was born to strict Christian parents living in North Hollywood, California (at the upper end of the San Fernando Valley, then mostly farm country).
+He attended elementary and secondary schools in Glendale, where his mother taught fourth and fifth grades for thirty-five years.
+He enjoyed sports (lettered in football at Herbert Hoover High) and was not at all bookish.

-After high school I and my twin brother (who pastors in Statesville NC) enrolled at Bob Jones University in Greenville SC at the behest of our father.
-After graduating from BJU in 1958 I returned home and began graduate work in English at UCLA while helping my father in weak health keep his business going.
-I finished the MA in the summer of 1961.
+After high school he and his twin brother (who pastors in Statesville NC) enrolled at Bob Jones University in Greenville SC at the behest of their father.
+After graduating from BJU in 1958 he returned home and began graduate work in English at UCLA while helping his father in weak health keep his business going.
+He finished the MA in the summer of 1961.

 During his second year at UCLA he was offered a faculty position with the BJU English department, and that fall he began a teaching ministry at his alma mater that would last more than half a century.
 During a three-year leave of absence at UNC-Chapel Hill he completed course work for a PhD in English, completed in 1972.
 He has chaired the Division of English and within it the departments of philosophy and professional writing.
 He now teaches philosophy part time within the School of Religion.

 Though teaching and administrative duties have consumed his life, he has found time for occasional contributions to Renaissance studies, his scholarly field, and for books and articles for Christian education.
 Now in semi-retirement he writes mostly for a general Christian audience.
 See Mood Tides: Divine Purpose in the Rhythms of Life (2008) and Family: The Making and Remaking of a Christian Home (2014).